AndreFavotto/epicsMQTT/README.md

   - `asynOctet`
   - `asynInt32Array`
   - `asynFloat64Array`
-> Not all of them are fully implemented, so check [Implementation status](#implementation-status) for details.
+> See [Implementation status](#implementation-status) to check the status of development of the interface you need.

 ## Building the module
 1. Install the dependencies: